-Matrices consist of hard calculations and many formulae that students need to memorise.
+Matrices consist of complex calculations and numerous formulas that students need to memorise.
 But if you check out the following MCQs for CBSE Class 12 Maths Chapter 3 Matrices, it’s sure to calm your mind and improve your confidence.
 The questions vary in difficulty level from easy to hard.

 MCQs for CBSE Class 12 Maths Chapter 3 Matrices